İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 For anyone who wants more stability and more strength, it is possible to have a metal framework partial denture, providing additional stability in the form of metal clasps that grip neighboring teeth.

 Implant supported prosthesis are attached to dental implants placed in the jawbone.
-Much more robust than traditional dentures, they are often referred to as “snap-on dentures” because they eliminate the use of adhesive.
+Much more robust than traditional prosthesis, they are often referred to as “snap-on dentures” because they eliminate the use of adhesive.

 How are Prostheses Made?

-Dentures are made individually.
-Your dentist takes an exact impression of your mouth and a dental technician creates a model of your mouth structure.
+Your dentist takes an exact impression of your mouth and a dental technician creates a model of your mouth structure, made individually.
 The device is designed to look natural and feel comfortable in your mouth.

 Before and After Dentures